New Jersey Cataract Specialists

 During cataract surgery, your physician will replace your natural lens with an intraocular lens or IOL.
 There are many types of intraocular lenses available now including monofocal, multifocal, and toric or astigmatism correcting lenses.
 Your surgeon will discuss the various options and help you decide which one is best for you.

 The Eye Center offers 2 types of surgery:

 - Traditional Cataract Surgery: In traditional cataract surgery the eye surgeon makes an incision on the eye by hand with a stainless steel blade and uses a bent or shaped needle to create an opening in the lens capsule.

-- Laser Refractive Cataract Surgery or LenSx: The eye surgeon utilizes a computerized laser to make precise, exact incisions on the eye.
-These laser-made incisions are more accurate and increase predictability of visual outcomes.
-Laser incisions may produce less inflammation during surgery.
+- Laser Refractive Cataract Surgery or LenSx: The eye surgeon utilizes a computerized laser to make precise incisions on the eye.
+These laser-made incisions can correct astigmatism and may increase predictability of visual outcomes.
+Laser incisions may also produce less inflammation during surgery.

 Contact one of our offices in Edison, Warren, or Piscataway, NJ to schedule a consultation to see if you are a candidate for any of our cataract procedures.